Getting Started with the cf CLI

 cf login

-Run one of the following commands to see that the login was successful, depending on your OS:
+To check that the login was successful, run one of these commands, depending on your OS:

 echo $?